Estimated reading time: 5 minutes

 Everything is done for a reason and supports the strategy and mission of the church.

-For example, when a church develops a plan to train volunteers, that is an intentional way of developing volunteers to not only do the work, but to demonstrate desired behaviors.
+For example, when a church develops a plan to train volunteers, it is an intentional way to develop volunteers not only to do the work but also to demonstrate desired behaviors.

 4. Interactive

-People join churches for the community, and interactive churches encourage relationships and fellowship with other members.
+People join churches for community, and interactive churches foster relationships and fellowship among members.

 This can be done by providing opportunities for members to participate in small groups, church events designed for fellowship, or through organized outreach to the community.